paser-group/continuous-secsoft/software-quality-assurance/workshops/workshop1/workshop1.md

 ### Pre-lab Content Dissemination

 Requirements engineering is the process of discovering, analyzing, documenting and validating the requirements of the system.
 Each software development process goes through the phase of requirements engineering.
-Engineered requirements are often translated to software features through different software development methodologies, such as test driven development and behavior development.
-We will use both, test driven development and behavior driven development in this workshop.
+Engineered requirements are often translated to software features through different software development methodologies, such as test driven development.

 #### Test-driven Development (TDD)